The Q2 2017 High Yield RIC Portfolio Update

 Portfolio Dividends

-For Q1, the dividends amounted to £523.07, for a monthly average of £174.35 ($225.17).
+For Q2, the dividends amounted to £523.07, for a monthly average of £174.35 ($225.17).
 This is only a change of 2.80% compared to Q1 but it should be higher.
 Selling half my position in OHI for NRZ resulted in May’s income being lower compared to February, the benefits of this will be seen this month in July when NRZ pays out.
 February also benefited from my last AT&T (NYSE: T) dividend while March saw a special from Eagle Point Credit Company (NYSE: ECC), and the leveraged CEF ETN (NYSEARCA: CEFL) paid more than it did in June, though its monthly dividends come with a certain degree of variance.

 Last but not least, the 3% foreign exchange impact.
 In Q1, I said I was looking to achieve £2,750 by end of 2017, with a 5-year goal of £10,000 by end of 2021.
 It’s more than likely that it’ll be closer to £3,000 by end of 2017 if I maintain my current level of monthly deposits.